firesidefiction/firesidefiction.github.io/_posts/nonfiction/2017-05-18-blind-reading.md

 #### About the author

-Elsa Sjunneson-Henry is the assistant editor of Fireside.
+Elsa Sjunneson is the assistant editor of Fireside.